Thomas Dolby: The Sole Inhabitant

-The second new song, "Jealous Thing" was performed at least at The Graduate in Cambridge and London's Islington Academy on the UK tour in Summer 2007 and features a Bossa-Nova type rhythm.
+The second new song, "Jealous Thing", was performed at least at The Graduate in Cambridge and London's Islington Academy on the UK tour in Summer 2007 and features a Bossa-Nova type rhythm.

 2009 reissues

-A CD + DVD set entitled The Singular Thomas Dolby was released by EMI on 18 May 2009.
+A CD plus DVD set entitled The Singular Thomas Dolby was released by EMI on 18 May 2009.
 As the name suggests it is a digitally remastered compilation of previously released singles.
-The DVD contains all the video singles which were available on the original VHS/BETA/LASERDISC release of The Golden Age of Video, as well as the videos for the songs "Silk Pyjamas", "I Love You Goodbye", and "Close but No Cigar".
+The DVD contains all the video singles that were available on the original VHS/BETA/LASERDISC release of The Golden Age of Video, as well as the videos for the songs "Silk Pyjamas", "I Love You Goodbye", and "Close but No Cigar".
 These three missing videos are for the singles taken from the 1992 album Astronauts & Heretics, which received critical acclaim but garnered unimpressive sales.

-The Golden Age of Wireless and The Flat Earth were reissued and remastered later that year with numerous previously unreleased bonus tracks.
-The former was a two disc set including a DVD of the complete "Live Wireless" video.
+The Golden Age of Wireless and The Flat Earth were remastered and reissued later that year with numerous previously unreleased bonus tracks.
+The Golden Age of Wireless reissue was a two disc set including a DVD of the complete "Live Wireless" video.